Organised Bonfires and Fireworks Displays

 - Do not burn aerosols, tyres, canisters or anything containing foam or paint - this could produce toxic fumes and some containers may explode, causing injury

-- Once the bonfire has died down, spray the embers with water to stop it reigniting and ensure it is completely extinguished
+- Once the bonfire has died down, pour water on the embers to stop it reigniting and ensure it is completely extinguished

 Links to external websites: